 If you’re allergic to grass pollen or citrus fruits like oranges, grapefruit, or limes, you may also be allergic to lemons.
 The most common reactions are itching, burning, or swelling of the mouth and throat.
 Some people can have headaches or gastrointestinal distress.

-Lemon Juice and Migraines
+Lemon juice and migraines

 Lemon juice is a flavorful and healthy addition to many recipes.
 Like all fruits, it contains natural sugar – but not very much.
 Use it as a recipe directs.

-How to Flavor With Lemon
+How to Use Lemon

 With their distinct sour taste, lemons add a bold flavor to many recipes.
 Lemon is a popular ingredient in cooking and baking, and you can use almost every part of this versatile fruit.